Kansas vs. Arkansas: Odds, spread, over/under - NCAA Tournament Second Round

 Kansas vs. Arkansas Betting Trends

+- In the Jayhawks' 34 games this season, the combined scoring has gone over the point total 16 times.

-- Kansas has covered 16 times in 34 games with a spread this season.
+- Arkansas has won 16 games against the spread this season, while failing to cover or pushing 18 times.

-- The Jayhawks and their opponents have combined to hit the over 16 out of 34 times this season.
+- The Razorbacks and their opponents have combined to go over the point total 14 out of 34 times this season.

-- Arkansas has compiled a 16-16-2 ATS record so far this season.

-- A total of 14 Razorbacks games this year have hit the over.

 Kansas Futures Odds